Winter solstice: Judaic

-Roman

-Sol Invictus ("The Unconquered Sun/Invincible Sun") was originally a Syrian god who was later adopted as the chief god of the Roman Empire under Emperor Aurelian.
-His holiday is traditionally celebrated on December 25, as are several gods associated with the winter solstice in many pagan traditions.
-It has been speculated to be the reason behind Christmas' proximity to the solstice.

 Observation

 Although the instant of the solstice can be calculated, direct observation of the moment by visual perception is elusive.
 The Sun moves too slowly or appears to stand still (the meaning of "solstice").
 However, by use of astronomical data tracking, the precise timing of its occurrence is now public knowledge.
-One cannot directly detect the precise instant of the solstice (by definition, one cannot observe that an object has stopped moving until one later observes that it has not moved further from the preceding spot, or that it has moved in the opposite direction).
-Furthermore, to be precise to a single day, one must be able to observe a change in azimuth or elevation less than or equal to about 1/60 of the angular diameter of the Sun.
+The precise instant of the solstice cannot be directly detected (by definition, people cannot observe that an object has stopped moving until it is later observed that it has not moved further from the preceding spot, or that it has moved in the opposite direction).
+To be precise to a single day, observers must be able to view a change in azimuth or elevation less than or equal to about 1/60 of the angular diameter of the Sun.
 Observing that it occurred within a two-day period is easier, requiring an observation precision of only about 1/16 of the angular diameter of the Sun.
 Thus, many observations are of the day of the solstice rather than the instant.
 This is often done by observing sunrise and sunset or using an astronomically aligned instrument that allows a ray of light to be cast on a certain point around that time.
 The earliest sunset and latest sunrise dates differ from winter solstice, however, and these depend on latitude, due to the variation in the solar day throughout the year caused by the Earth's elliptical orbit (see earliest and latest sunrise and sunset).